b3iA/ebook.js/README.txt

 PM either to https://www.reddit.com/user/b3iAAoLZOH9Y265cujFh/

 I'm only around infrequently.
 If you do not receive an immediate response, it's not because you're being ignored.
-I'll be getting back to you at the earliest available opportunity.
+I'll be getting back to you as soon as I see your message.

 Configuration